chunlinsun/chunlinsun.github.io/_pages/teaching.md

   - /teaching.html
 ---

-I was a teaching assistant for the following Stanford courses.
+I have been a teaching assistant for the following Stanford courses.

 - Optimization Algorithms (CS 369O/ CME 334/ MS&E 312)
   * PhD-level course